-Standard 8 - Construction Period Pollution Prevention and Erosion and Sedimentation Control
+Standard 8 - Construction Period Pollution Prevention and Erosion and Sedimentation Control and replacement as necessary.

-Straw wattle perimeter erosion control devices will be utilized in place of haybales and siltation fence and will be placed at the down-gradient limit of work prior to the commencement of any construction activity.
-The integrity of the straw wattle will be maintained by periodic inspection and replacement as necessary.
 The straw wattle will remain in place for the duration of the project.
 Refer to the Grading, Drainage, Utility and Erosion Control Plan for the locations of the erosion and sedimentation controls as well as the Construction Detail Plans of the plan set for details.